FerretDB/FerretDB/website/blog/2023-08-14-mongodb-sorting-scalar.md

 The `outfits` collection has a `size` field, and it contains different BSON types.
 The document `flip flops` has String field value, `sandals` and `boots` have Integer field values, `sneakers` has Double field value and `slippers` is missing the field `size`.
-To sort the collection in ascending order by `size` field, sorting order 1 is used and the following query is run.
+To return the documents in ascending order by `size` field, sorting order 1 is used and the following query is run.

 ```js
 db.outfits.find().sort({ size: 1 })